JasperFx/marten/docs/configuration/multitenancy.md

 * *Does the `IDocumentStore.Advanced` features work for multiple databases?* - This is a little more complicated, but the answer is still yes.
 See the very last section on administering databases.
 * *Can this strategy use different database schemas in the same database?* - **That's a hard no.** The databases have to be identical in all structures.

+## Tenant Id Case Sensitivity

+Hey, we've all been there.
+Our perfectly crafted code fails because of a @#$%#@%ing case sensitivity string comparison.
+That's unfortunately happened to Marten users with the `tenantId` values passed into Marten, and it's likely to happen again.
+To guard against that, you can force Marten to convert all supplied tenant ids from the outside world to either upper or lower case to try to stop these kinds of case sensitivity bugs in their tracks like so:

+snippet: sample_using_tenant_id_style

 ## Static Database to Tenant Mapping

 ::: info